svm-suite/svm-suite.github.io/README.md

 ...
 ```

 First, we listen to the start of `this` service.
 Thus, when the router starts, we invoke the start of a service of type `console.svm`, named `cns1`, providing some additional parameters.
 When the console service starts, in further message passing, we will refer to the console by its assigned name `cns1`.
 Note that we can start any number of instances of the same service type using only different service names.
 Although this example does not use it, particular services require an additional `src` parameter.
 Lastly, service type `console.svm` requires a `params` parameter which defines what prompt is displayed in the console when it waits for an input from a user during its lifetime.
-In short, important key points of starting a service are:
+The important key points of starting a service are:

 - mandatory `service` where we state that we are starting a service
 - mandatory `type` where we denote a type of the service